Category: Business Recycling Program

 Managed by: NSW Environment Protection Authority

-The Civil Construction Market Program provides grants to local government, consultants, contractors and waste service providers who can divert construction and demolition (C&D) waste from landfill, and post-consumer recyclate from materials recovery facilities (MRFs) through reuse, recycling and industrial ecology projects in the NSW civil construction sector.
+The Civil Construction Market Program provides grants to organisations to divert construction and demolition (C&D) waste from landfill, and post-consumer recyclate such as glass, paper and plastic through reuse, recycling and industrial ecology projects in the NSW civil construction sector.

 The program aims to

 - support increased re-use and recycling of C&D materials in NSW civil construction projects